ontoportal/documentation/docs/_general/faq.md

 The OntoPortal source code delivered with the Virtual Appliance is released under a 2-clause BSD license.

-Software from other organizations, such as the Allegrograph graph database, is released using the license included with that software.
+Software from other organizations, such as the AllegroGraph graph database, is released using the license included with that software.

 The software used to package the OntoPortal system for distribution